|Courtesy of www.dalipaintings.com|

 and a single coin.

 The tiles are a copy of those that were being installed in Dali's Port Lligat house.
-These are mysteriously placed in a landscape with beached boats and a stretch of coastal sand that can evidently be reinterpreted as desert.
+These are mysteriously placed in a landscape with beached boats and a stretch of coastal land that can evidently be reinterpreted as a desert.
 Or at least that is what the presence of the camel suggests.
 Its egg-headed rider is faceless, unlike the bust which, though actually supported by a column, seems to rest on the camel's head.
 A piece of ancient pottery lies in the sand.
-Close to it, small but unmistakable, is another camel: on a pack of American cigarettes of a particularly wellknown brand.
+Close to it, small but unmistakable, is another camel: on a pack of American cigarettes of a particularly well-known brand.
 The boy, seen in silhouette, may represent Dali.